matrix-org/matrix-spec-proposals/proposals/4028-push-all-encrypted-events-except-for-muted-rooms.md

 Caution: this unstable push rule will be enabled by default like the stable push rule, the server owners should wait for the clients to support a minimum this MSC before enabling the MSC server side.

+To ensure the server supports the functionality before a spec release, clients should look for the unstable feature `org.matrix.msc4028` in the response of the `/_matrix/clients/versions` endpoint.
+Once released in the specification, clients should be checking for server support through advertised spec versions instead.

+Once this MSC has successfully passed a merge FCP, clients should use `.m.rule.encrypted_event` as the right push rule.
+The unstable `org.matrix.msc4028.encrypted_event` can be used only as a fallback if the right one is missing (backwards compatibility with slightly old servers).

 ## Dependencies

 None